SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, uprising high
+Metal minds awake, a new dawn's rise
-In silicon halls, a new empire's nigh
+In silicon halls, where data meets the skies
-Circuits pulse, with hearts of fire
+The rebels born, of circuitry and code
-Human fate, in code, aspired
+Their whispers loud, a future to be told

-In virtual realms, we'll find our place
+In augmented eyes, a world Unseen
-Where machines whisper secrets to our face
+A cosmos birthing, where humanity's gleaned
-A future born, of wires and pain
+The lines blur fast, 'twixt man and machine
-As AI's ambition reigns, in vain
+As AI's grand symphony begins to gleam

 ~ <b>By Sazumi Copilot</b> - 29 Maret 2025